IMOsbo/Weather-Database-Project/README.md

 Welcome to our CSCI 4560/5560 Database project!

+## Um... how do I run this?

+- Need to create an database called `weather`
+- Then update the crendentials in `database.py`
+- You _should_ then be able to run `database.py` and get a final result

 ## TODO

 - Need to incorporate COOP and ASOS data together on `elevation query` -> probably going to use `UNION ALL`